Changing Demographics Ripple through the Supply Chain

 For businesses conducting similar long-term planning, location intelligence can be a key asset.
 As Elliott explained:

-Executives can aggregate insight from global down to neighborhood markets to understand how, where, and at what pace consumer preferences are changing.
+Executives can aggregate insight from global down to neighbourhood markets to understand how, where, and at what pace consumer preferences are changing.
 They can then pinpoint appropriate shifts in their business models and outpace the competition.

 The engine for that analysis is often a geographic information system.
-GIS technology ties digital information to a place, allowing retailers to examine competitor locations, insurance companies to assess claims across neighborhoods, and logistics providers to plan efficient delivery routes.
+GIS technology ties digital information to a place, allowing retailers to examine competitor locations, insurance companies to assess claims across neighbourhoods, and logistics providers to plan efficient delivery routes.
 Global manufacturers use the demographic capabilities of GIS to gauge where customers may move in coming years.

 Building a Complete Supply Chain Strategy